Help with overthinking

 About Us

 TaxiWatch was founded in 2014 by Kilkenny Taxi Driver and mental health advocate Derek Devoy and aims to equip every taxi driver in Europe with Suicide Intervention skills.
-In 2020, the programme became an initiative of Talk To Tom Suicide Prevention.
+In 2020, the programme became an initiative of Futures In Mind.
 The programme teaches Taxi Professionals how to spot the signs of a person suffering through a suicide crisis, how to react, and how to get the person to safety.

 Donate